sabya217/rea-robot-v3/rea-robot-v3/README.md

 Simulator to represent a toy robot moving on a bounded surface area.

-Please refer `PROBLEM.md` for detail description of the problem statement.
+Please refer `PROBLEM.md` for detailed description of the problem statement.
 Please refer `SOLUTION.md` for explanation of design and approach.

 ## Instructions